aliyun/aliyun-log-log4j2-appender/README.md

 # Specify the source of your log
 source = [your source]

-# Specify the time format of the data being sent to AliCloud Log Service, use SimpleDateFormat in Java to format time, default is ISO8601，optional
+# Specify time format of the field time, default is yyyy-MM-dd'T'HH:mmZ, optional
 timeFormat = yyyy-MM-dd'T'HH:mmZ

+# Specify timezone of the field time, default is UTC, optional
-timeZone  UTC
+timeZone = UTC
 ```